 Visitors to the UAE can’t buy bottles in retail stores or apply for a liquor license, and to organise a decent booze run won’t likely fit in with holiday plans, so buying at the airport is a convenient way to get started.
 There are two places of interest at Dubai airport in particular, Dubai Duty-Free and Le Clos, with the latter specialising in fine wines that would give a top London cellar a run for its money and allegedly selling more premium whiskey than anywhere else on Earth.
 Visitors to Dubai can bring up to five litres of alcohol into the country, and we wholeheartedly recommend that you do, as things get a whole lot more complicated once you’re inside.

 Under Dubai law you need a license to store booze in your home, however, once you have one you can purchase alcohol from two companies – African +Eastern and MMI, both of which stock predominantly large, global brands.
 Worth noting is that an alcohol license also limits how much you can spend on booze per month – and with the recent changes in alcohol license rules where you can now set your own spend limit, this could be a good thing or a bad thing depending on your intake.

 Like Dubai, Abu Dhabi also requires a license to buy alcohol, but has more than two retailers to choose from.
-Amongst them, Grey & Mackenzie stock a thoughtful portfolio including some off-the-beaten-track wines, whilst certain Spinney’s grocery stores also have an alcohol section.
+Amongst them, Grey & Mackenzie stock a thoughtful portfolio including some off-the-beaten-track wines, whilst certain Spinney’s grocery stores also have nine dedicated alcohol shops around the city.
 Weirdly, Euro Star Cellars is technically in Abu Dhabi, though they’re actually located on the outskirts of Dubai.
-The selection there is pretty basic but until recently Abu Dhabi had a substantially lower alcohol tax making it cheaper to shop there, however from July 2018 both cities have aligned.
+The selection there is pretty basic, but improving all the time.
+Until recently Abu Dhabi had a substantially lower alcohol tax making it cheaper to shop there, however from July 2018 both cities have aligned.